 Why Does an Octopus Bleed Blue?

 Belonging to the Cephalopoda class, this creature has been fascinating for everyone, especially children.
-It is indeed unique to watch this creature with 8 legs, intriguing every person out there to have all the knowledge about him, about how he eats, move, sleep, breathe and whatnot.
+It is indeed unique to watch this creature with 8 legs, intriguing every person out there to have all the knowledge about him, about how he eats, moves, sleeps, breathes, and whatnot.
 It has a soft body that helps it move and squeeze itself to fit into places.
-Octopus is of the fascinating creatures we love to watch since childhood.
+Octopus is one of the fascinating creatures we love to watch since childhood.
 All of the thanks goes to its uniquely shaped head and the 8 legs that it possesses.
 The head is in such a position that it feels as if the creature is going backward.

 aquarium